mayan-edms/Mayan-EDMS/docs/topics/development.rst

   - Imports only from permissions app.
   - Link or view conditions such as testing for staff or super admin status are defined in the same file.

+- runtime.py

+  - Use this module when you need the same instance of a class for the entire app.
+This app is acts as a shared memory space for the modules of the apps or other apps.

+- settings.py

+  - Define the config settings that the app will use here.

+- signals.py

+  - Any custom defined signal goes here.

 - statistics.py

   - Provides functions that will computer any sort of statistical information on the app’s data.